Did you know Korean news can also be an excellent tool for furthering your Korean language learning?

 However, besides these two skills, news in Korean can also help expand your vocabulary.

-Besides that, reading local news from any South Korean newspaper serves as a gateway to a better understanding of Korean culture and society – and even other aspects, such as economy or geography of Korea.
+Besides that, reading local news from any South Korean newspaper serves as a gateway to a better understanding of Korean culture and society – and even other aspects, such as the economy or geography of Korea.
 It’s also a free tool to use!

 Korean news sources